-Kevin Jenkins has choreographed for State Street Ballet, St. Louis Ballet, Central Pennsylvania Youth Ballet, Columbia Ballet Collaborative, Big Muddy Dance, Western Ballet, Convergence Ballet, Dimensions Dance Theatre of Miami, Bellingham Repertory Dance, and the School of Ballet Arizona among others.
+Kevin Jenkins has choreographed for State Street Ballet, St. Louis Ballet, Central Pennsylvania Youth Ballet, Columbia Ballet Collaborative, Island Moving Company, Big Muddy Dance, Dimensions Dance Theatre of Miami, Ballet Dallas, Bellingham Repertory Dance, and the School of Ballet Arizona among others.
 His choreography has been performed on the Inside/Out Series at Jacob’s Pillow Dance Festival and at West Wave Dance Festival in San Francisco.
 Dance Magazine has praised his work as "riveting" and he is currently on faculty at Boston Ballet School.

 Kevin majored in Dance at Grossmont College while also studying on scholarship at the Academy of Performing Arts in San Diego.
 He trained with Ahita Ardalan, Kathy Meyer, and Dave Mullen before going on to perform with Mirable Ballet, Jean Isaacs, and Butterworth Dance Company.
 He appeared on television with San Diego Dance Theatre, The Dance Conservatory, Alpha Omega, and in commercials for Verizon and Allstate Insurance.

 In 2006 he founded Garage Contemporary Ballet with Ryan Orion Beck and served as co-artistic director through 2012.
 Kevin choreographed 20 new works for the company that were presented in their own annual seasons and in festivals and showcases including Celebrate Dance Festival, Emerge, Ignite, 4x4, Breaking Ground, and San Diego Choreographer's Prize.
 He won the Editors Choice Award from Dance Magazine in 2011 and 2013 and from Pointe Magazine in 2011 for Finding Narnia, Snap Pop, and Luminos.